MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     alpn-id = 1*255OCTET

 "alpn" is a multi-valued SvcParamKey.
-To construct the value list, apply the value list decoding algorithm ({{value-list}}) to the SvcParamValue.
+To construct its value-list, apply the value-list decoding algorithm ({{value-list}}) to the SvcParamValue.
-Each decoded value in the "alpn" value list
+Each decoded value in the "alpn" value-list
 SHALL be an `alpn-id`.
-The value list MUST NOT be empty.
+The value-list MUST NOT be empty.

 The wire format value for "alpn" consists of at least one `alpn-id` prefixed by its length as a single octet, and these length-value